 Call a Nevada criminal defense attorney…

 Arrested for DUI in Nevada?
-Our Las Vegas drunk driving defense lawyers might be able to bargain with prosecutors to get your case thrown out or reduced to a lesser offense so you can avoid DUI Court completely.
-Call us at 702-DEFENSE (702-333-3673) for a free phone consultation.
+Our Las Vegas criminal defense lawyers might be able to negotiate with prosecutors to get your case thrown out or reduced to a lesser offense so you can avoid DUI Court completely.
+Call us for a phone consultation.